-We brought together some of the top industry leaders and experts from across the world to advise us on the
+We are bringing together some of the top industry leaders and experts from across the world to advise us on the

-Women in Food and Agriculture launch campaign.
-They helped us create content that accurately reflects the dynamic state of food and
+Women in Food and Agriculture 2020 campaign.
+They will help us create content that accurately reflects the dynamic state of food and

 agriculture today, ensuring that the summit agenda answers your most pressing questions and concerns.